Jamal40/reactnd-project-myreads-starter/README.md

 ## How to Load the App

 First you have to have NPM installed.
-Then run npm install or npm i.
-After that npm start.
+Then run "npm install" or "npm i".
+After that "npm start".
 And then you'll have the app running on localhost and port 3000.

 ## How to Use the App